Whether you’re considering them, or you’re a seasoned wearer, there’s one question you likely have about contact lenses.

 What to Do When a Contact Lens Feels Stuck

-If you experience discomfort or feel like your contact lens is stuck, it’s crucial to remain calm and follow these steps:
+If you feel like you have a contact stuck in your eye, it’s important to stay calm and follow these steps:

 Rinse Your Eye: Add moisture to your eye using saline solution or rewetting drops to help loosen the lens.
 Avoid using tap water as it can introduce harmful bacteria, increasing the risk of eye infections.